rickosborne/cascades/md/01-0-1-cruising-altitude.md

 The lady sitting in E, the middle seat, looked ancient.
 Her skin was pale and papery, a sheen of sweat on her forehead.
 The window seat next to her was empty—likely a smoker getting in their last cigarette for the evening.
-The middle-aged man on the aisle in D was reading a magazine and completely disinterested.
+The forty-something man on the aisle in D was reading a magazine and completely disinterested.

 But me?
 As soon as I saw the woman my alarm bells started screaming.